matiwinnetou/spring-soy-view/README.md

 1.13.2
 * SoyAjaxController can be more secure by injecting AuthManager, which controls which soy files can be compiled to js files
-* It should be possible to pass *.js extension to SoyAjaxController just for convienience, it is still better to use it without extension
+* It should be possible to pass *.js extension to SoyAjaxController just for convenience, it is still better to use it without extension
 * Moved classes to an existing ajax subpackage as this was incorrectly grouped as a library code, where as it is ajax controller specific code

 1.13.3